-Across the UK, there are nearly 70,000 job opportunities each year for engineers of all kinds, and many of these opportunities will require engineering technologists: people who are skilled in applying their knowledge and understanding of science, engineering, and computers to solving practical areas.
+Many of these opportunities will require engineering technologists: people who are skilled in applying their knowledge and understanding of science, engineering, and computers to solving practical areas.
+Our course in this area is called Engineering Technology.

-Do you enjoy looking at machines, structures, and technology, and wonder how they are made?
-Do you want to learn how to make them?
+Do you enjoy looking at machines, structures, technology, gadgets, and wonder how they are made?
+Did you enjoy making things at school?
 Do you want to a job where your practical skills are put to use?

 All of our learners will be given support with their English and Maths skills where relevant to their main programme.
 Those students who have not yet achieved a Grade 4 (C) at GCSE in these subjects will continue to work towards these important qualifications at a level suited to them.